Understand The Process Of Your California Misdemeanor Or Felony Case

 A felony is defined under California law as any criminal offense for which the possible punishment upon a conviction is more than one year in the state prison or death.
 If you are under investigation for a felony crime or have been charged, the criminal justice system will seem complex, confusing and frightening.
 Understanding the process will help you cope with events over the coming weeks and months.
 Working closely with an attorney you trust will also be a great help.
+Attorney Ron Cordova is experienced with both misdemeanor and felony offenses and can provide the guidance you need.

 In general, the felony criminal justice process follows this basic timeline: